On chain link surgeries bounding rational homology balls and $\chi$-slice 3-braid closures: Dual strings and the sets

-Figure~\ref{fig:fam2} in Section~\ref{sec:ribbons} shows that all closures of braids in the family (2) are $\chi$-ribbon, while closures of braids in the family (3) are precisely the unknot, which is trivially $\chi$-ribbon, and the trefoil knot along with the Hopf link, whose double branched covers do not bound $\QQ B^4$s since the determinants of these links are non-square.
-Hence, our main focus for the remainder of this paper is on the family (1).
-Observe that any 3-braid in the family (1) can be equivalently described by specifying $t \in \{ -1,0,1 \}$ and the \emph{associated string} $\mathbf{a} = (a_1, \dots, a_n)$.
+By Theorem 4.2 in \cite{baldwinquasi}, $B^t_{\textbf{a}}$ is QA if and only if $t\in\{-1,0,1\}$.
+We call $\textbf{a}$ the \textit{associated string} of $B^t_{\textbf{a}}$ and $Y^t_{\textbf{a}}$.
 Since closures of such 3-braids with fixed $t$ whose associated strings are related by cyclic reorderings and reversals are isotopic, we only need to consider associated strings up to those two operations.

 Any string of integers $(b_1, \dots, b_k)$ with $b_i \ge 2$ for all $i$ and some $b_j \ge 3$ can be written in the form where $m\ge 1$, $x_i, y_i \ge0$ for all $i$, and $2^{[x_i]}$ denotes a substring consisting of the integer 2 repeated $x_i$ times.
 Given such string, we define its \emph{linear dual} to be the string The linear duals of the strings $(2^{[k]})$ for $k \ge 1$ and $(1)$ are defined to be $(k+1)$ and the empty string, respectively.
 The \emph{cyclic dual} of a string with $m \ge 1$ and $x_i, y_i \ge 0$ for all $i$ is given by